ankidroid/Anki-Android/GSOC-proposal-2021.md

 Currently, most of the documentations are created for users who want to learn with our app.
 However, there is a lack of centralized documentation toward developers and deck creators.
 Questions can have the full power of HTML/JavaScript, and use a template system that is highly parameterizable.
 More documentation of the advanced features, and of the concept behind the app, would be extremely appreciated.

 ### Expected Outcomes
-A centralised page with documentation for new AnkiDroid contributors and deck creators.
+A centralized page with documentation for new AnkiDroid contributors and deck creators.

 ### This task uses:
 Experiences with HTML and Markdown